BNYMellon/CodeKatas/java-lambda-kata/README.md

 # **What is the Java Lambda Kata?**

-The Java Lambda Kata is meant to give a quick practical introduction to understanding and leveraging lambdas in Java 8.
+The Java Lambda Kata is meant to give a quick practical introduction to understanding and leveraging lambdas in Java.
 Lambdas can be used with any library that currently uses Functional Interfaces, which are interfaces with one unimplemented method.
-Two libraries that make extensive use of Functional Interfaces are [Java 8 Streams](https://www.ibm.com/developerworks/library/j-java-streams-1-brian-goetz/index.html) and [Eclipse Collections](http://www.eclipse.org/collections/).
+Two libraries that make extensive use of Functional Interfaces are [Java Streams](https://www.ibm.com/developerworks/library/j-java-streams-1-brian-goetz/index.html) and [Eclipse Collections](http://www.eclipse.org/collections/).

 The kata is split into multiple packages (by library) and have tests that currently pass using